devmetal/generator-pixincubator/README.md

 gulp
 ```
 ### The gulp will do
-* Build the less and browserify the commonjs modules according to app
+* Build the less and browserify the app.
-* Start the BrowserSync with the public folder
+* Start the BrowserSync with the files from the public folder
-* Start watching the app js files and the less files
+* Start watching the apps js files and the less files

 Scaffolding
 -----------